naioja/windows-dev-setup/README.md

     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
     ```
-    Please restart your machine to finish the installation of both components.
+    >:warning: Please restart your machine to finish the installation of both components.

 1. My linux distribution of choice is Ubuntu 18.04 and it can installed also using and Admin PowerShell commands:
     ```